The MacBook Pro is a laptop built to be versatile, so it’s no wonder you want to take it with you wherever you go.

 However, you probably don’t need a backpack for your MacBook if you don’t frequently travel with your computer.
 If you mainly use your laptop at home or at work but don’t travel between the two places except for very rarely, you would be better served by a simpler solution such as a MacBook sleeve that will provide protection on or off the go.

-Buying a Backpack for MacBook Pro: What to Consider?
+Buying a Backpack for MacBook Pro: What to Consider in 2020?

 When I say size, I don’t just mean that of your MacBook.
 Of course, you should look for a model with the correct size pocket for carrying your Mac since incorrect sizing reduces the safety of your Mac, but you should also consider what size the backpack is overall.
 Especially if you’re trying to update your current method of carrying necessities to and from work, you need to consider if the backpack you like has enough space for your other items.
 Make sure any cords, files, accessories, or other items will comfortably fit inside your backpack of choice.